 Description

-DESCRIPTION: the war memorial is square in plan, and takes the form of a grey granite wheel cross on an elongated tapered plinth and single-stepped base.
-The polished-granite plinth bears the following inscription on its front (east) elevation: ‘THIS CROSS IS ERECTED / IN GRATEFUL REMEMBRANCE / OF THE MEN FROM THIS PARISH / WHO GAVE THEIR LIVES / FOR THEIR COUNTRY / IN THE GREAT WAR / 1914 – 1919 / THEIR NAME LIVETH FOR EVERMORE / ECCLUS XLIV 14’.
-The 23 names of the fallen are inscribed on the north and south elevations of the plinth (12 and 11 names respectively).
-Seven names of the fallen of the Second World War were later added to the west elevation of the plinth.
-The memorial is bounded by kerbstones, having eight cast-iron posts linked by metal chains.
-The memorial stands in a prominent location in the churchyard of the Church of St Mary the Virgin (listed at Grade I), approximately 8m north-east of the north door of the church.
+The Northrepps War Memorial is a First World War memorial, erected around 1920, with later additions.
+It has a square plan and features a grey granite wheel cross on an elongated tapered plinth with a single-stepped base.
+The polished-granite plinth displays an inscription on its front (east) side that reads: ‘THIS CROSS IS ERECTED / IN GRATEFUL REMEMBRANCE / OF THE MEN FROM THIS PARISH / WHO GAVE THEIR LIVES / FOR THEIR COUNTRY / IN THE GREAT WAR / 1914 – 1919 / THEIR NAME LIVETH FOR EVERMORE / ECCLUS XLIV 14’.
+The names of 23 fallen soldiers are inscribed on the north and south sides of the plinth, with 12 names on the north and 11 on the south.
+Additionally, seven names of those who fell in the Second World War were later added to the west side of the plinth.
+The memorial is surrounded by kerbstones and is marked by eight cast-iron posts linked by metal chains.
+It is prominently located in the churchyard of the Church of St Mary the Virgin, which is listed at Grade I, approximately 8 meters northeast of the church's north door.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.